 All The Wellness Items You Can Fly With + Some You May Want To Leave Home

+Holiday season is here—and for many of us that means traveling home or afar.
 If you are perpetually confused about the airport security rules, you're not alone.
 I feel like every time I make my way through TSA, there's another adjustment to the rules.
 And while I appreciate that they are there to keep us safe, it can get a little murky regarding your items.
-And there's a certain sinking frustration that comes from watching the agent toss one of your favorites because you were confused about nuances of gels versus liquids.
+And there's a certain sinking frustration that comes from watching the agent toss one of your favorite items because you were confused about nuances of gels versus liquids.

 Liquids & gels